john-hawkins/texturizer/README.md

 ## Features

+Each type of feature can be unlocked through the use of a specific command line switch:

--topics.
-Counts of words from common topics.
+* -topics.
+Indicators for presence of words from common topics.
+* -topics=count.
+Counts of all word matches from common topics.
--pos.
-Part of speech proportions.
+* -pos.
+Part of speech proportions in the text.
--literacy.
+* -literacy.
 Checks for common literacy markers.
+* -traits.
+Checks for common stylistic elements or traits that suggest personality type.
--profanity.
+* -profanity.
 Profanity check flags.
--emoticons.
+* -emoticons.
 Emoticon check flags.
--comparison.
+* -comparison.
 Cross-column comparisons using edit distance metrics

 ## Usage